twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.252 - armed guys are not local, could they be someone else - *theyre protogen* p.253 - holden asks how miller knows who julie is p.254 - julie found something about phoebe bug *(protomolecule)*
+p.252 - armed guys are not local, could they be someone else - *theyre protogen* p.253 - holden asks how miller knows who julie is p.254 - julie found something about phoebe bug *(protomolecule)* p.261 - an orgaized group of people retrieved julie's body and are after holden